 Key policy opportunities:

 Policy opportunity 1: Solar-powered mini-grids of high installed power capacity can remain economically viable and cost-competitive with the centralised grid in rural areas of India.
 Solar mini-grid systems greater than 100 kW with interest rates as low as 8 % and a 15 % return on equity can achieve grid parity and a low cost of electricity supply to the rural consumer.

-Key policy message 2: Solar mini-grids are effective for improving rural education in India, as most schools in remote areas of India experience continuous power cuts which impede the quality of education that the students receive.
-The mini-grid can provide electricity at schools or education centres consistently during the teaching hours to help stimulate better educational outcomes for the students in rural India.
+Policy opportunity 2: Solar mini-grids are effective for improving rural education in India, as most schools in remote areas of India experience continuous power cuts which impede the quality of education that the students receive.
+Mini-grids can provide electricity at schools or education centres consistently during the teaching hours to help stimulate better educational outcomes for the students in rural India.

-Key policy message 3: To drive the growth of higher power capacity mini-grids that are essential for reliable 24/7 rural electrification, mechanisms are needed to be developed (in collaboration with the private sector) to make it suitable for the mini-grid developer to transfer the system‘s assets to the state-owned utility when the central grid arrives at the area served by the mini-grid.
+Policy opportunity 3: To drive the growth of higher power capacity mini-grids that are essential for reliable 24/7 rural electrification, mechanisms are needed to be developed to make it suitable for the mini-grid developer to transfer the system’s assets to the state-owned utility when the central grid arrives at the area served by the mini-grid.
 This mechanism must be developed in collaboration with the private sector.

 Year of publication: 2019

 Editors: Ayodeji Okunlola, David Jacobs, Laura Nagel, Sebastian Helgenberger, Arunima Hakhu

 and Sarah Kovac – IASS, IET, TERI and UfU

 Technical implementation: Bigsna Gill and Rashmi Murali – The Energy and Resources Institute